Tales of Destiny 2: Development

-Tales of Destiny 2 was co-developed by Wolfteam and Telenet Japan.
+Tales of Destiny 2 was co-developed by Wolf Team and Telenet Japan.
 Development began after work had finished on Tales of Eternia, taking roughly two years to complete.
 During its early development, the staff consisted of thirty people: when in full development, a team of between sixty and a hundred worked on it.
 It was developed under the working title Tales of X. After Eternia was completed, the development team considered what to do next, whether a new standalone game or a sequel.
 As Destiny had a large amount of lore created for it and there were story possibilities for a next generation of characters, it was decided to make a sequel to Destiny.
 This would be the first direct sequel in the Tales series.
 Because of the state of the world as it would have evolved after the events of Destiny, it was decided to set the events eighteen years after them and focus on the son of Destiny's protagonist.
 The key themes for the story were "fate" and "happiness".
 For the story, the team wanted to effectively portray Kyle's journey to becoming a hero.
 For this, they drew on themes of "learning from the teacher" as seen in films such as Star Wars and Raiders of the Lost Ark.
 To create the atmosphere, the team worked at balancing elements of reality and fantasy.
 The story and script was handled by Japanese scenario company Gekko.
 Two separate scripts were created for the main story and additional elements such as skits.
 Both scripts were quite large.